- Add Text

 The Pointer is the default tool that is selected when you open a document.
 It's a multi-use tool that is responsive to your document and the types of annotations or fields on the PDF.

-If you need to fill out a PDF form or add a signature or edit, move, resize, & delete annotation windows you've added with other tools, you can keep it on the Pointer Tool and do all of those things.
+If you need to fill out a PDF form or add a signature or edit, move, resize, & delete annotation windows, you can keep it on the Pointer Tool and do all of those things.

-HIGHLIGHTChoose from 6 different colors to frame a highlight box over an entire area of your document, or you can just highlight the text within the area that you frame with the cursor.
+HighlightChoose from 6 different colors to frame a highlight box over an entire area of your document or highlight just the embedded text.
 A yellow box frame is the default color and type.
 Use the toggle switches to the right of the Tool Bar when this tool is selected to switch between box and text highlights and to choose the color of the highlight.
 This tool also includes Underline and Strikethrough tools which you can apply to any embedded text by framing the area around it.

-WHITEOUT or REDACTFrame a box to cover up any content of your PDF that you'd like to whiteout or redact.
-You'll see two toggle switches to the right of the toolbar when this tool is active to choose between box or text and to change the color from white to black (redact).
+Whiteout or RedactFrame a box to cover up any content of your PDF that you'd like to whiteout or redact.
+You'll see two toggle switches to the right of the toolbar when this tool is active to choose between box or text and to change the Whiteout Color from white to black (redact).
 The redact (black) option does require DocHub Pro.
 By default, this tool is set to white box annotations though if you want to just fill in rows of embedded text and have DocHub automatically apply the whiteout or redact boxes to the rows of text in the area that you frame, click on the Selection Mode toggle to switch from box to text.

-Once whiteout or redact annotations have been added to your PDF, you can then add annotations on top of the whiteout.
-To find out more about using this tool, see our article for Adding whiteout to my PDF.
+Once added to your PDF, you can then add annotations on top of the whiteout.
+To find out more, see: Adding Whiteout or Redactions to your document.

-If you upgrade to DocHub Pro, you'll have access to hundreds of shapes or icons and allow you to fully customize the Stamp Tool's menu with your favorite stamps for even faster selection of the ones you use the most.
-We recently added over 600 new stamps from Font Awesome.
-To customize the Stamp selection, click on the down arrow next to the Stamp Tool on the Tool Bar and click on "Customize...".
-Then, select any stamp to add it to your Stamp Tool's drop-down menu.
-Green highlight means the icon's been added, and you can click again on the stamp in that same Customize menu to remove it from your Favorites.
+If you upgrade to DocHub Pro, you'll unlock access to hundreds of shapes & icons and be able to customize the Stamp Tool's menu with your favorite stamps.
+Just click on the down arrow next to the Stamp Tool on the Tool Bar and click on "Customize...".

-INSERT IMAGEUpload your own photo files (i.e. JPEG, PNG, GIF, BMP, etc.) and place them anywhere on your PDF.
-You can also move the images around or resize them, the same as any annotation windows, after they've been added by dragging the blue bar at the top of the image window or resize them by dragging the lower right corner in or out (the aspect ratio is unlocked).
+Insert ImageUpload an image file such as JPEG, PNG, GIF, & BMP and place it anywhere on your PDF.
+You can then move it by clicking on the blue bar at the top of the image window and drag it around and resize it by dragging the lower right corner in or out (the aspect ratio will be unlocked).

 To print a document or template while viewing it, just click on the Printer icon near the left side of the Tool Bar or click on the File menu in the upper right corner and choose to Print...

-For PDF forms with active fields, you can download or email a "flattened" version with the text and other form field content permanently embedded onto your PDF and finalized (where the annotations you added with DocHub are no longer editable).
-PDF flattening does require DocHub Pro.
+When you go to download or share your completed PDF form with active fields, you'll hav e options for a "flattened" version with the text and other field values permanently embedded onto your PDF (where the annotations you added with DocHub are no longer editable).
+PDF flattening requires DocHub Pro.